RobWar-code/tippit/README.md

 If the ball in the maze passes the base of the display, the display should scroll automatically.

-The top of the maze has a handle which the user can drag and drop to tilt the maze.
+A slider is provided at the base of the maze stage to tilt the maze.

 ### Maze Drawing Algorithm and Data